halfhp/androidplot/docs/plot_composition.md

 * FILL - float value defines an absolute value in pixels to subtract from the size of the containing Plot along the associated axis and the SizeMetric "fills" the difference.

 #### Examples
-The below examples assume centered positioning (TODO define this with code).
+The examples below illustrate positioning an `XYGraphWidget` of an `XYPlot` and assume centered positioning is applied as described in the [Positioning Widgets](#Positioning-Widgets) section above.

 xml:
 ```xml